Menu:

 BYV, with Friends of Brent River Park, also saw success in 2009 as not only did they do a fantastic job in cleaning up Brent River Park but they also won a FIRST PRIZE AWARD for this excellent photo which captures them having fun volunteering....

-BYV are involved with all sorts of interesting activities including being green with our compost heaps, debating, getting up to date with social networking on Twitter, sharing our knowledge with in-class support, winning lifetime achievement awards at Brent Youth Oscars, engaging the local community and starting lots of new, innovative projects – if you are between 16 and 25 and would like to volunteer, or if you’re a creative person looking for the opportunity to get involved with supporting volunteering,
+BYV are involved with all sorts of interesting activities including being green with our compost heaps, debating, getting up to date with social networking on Twitter, sharing our knowledge with in-class support, winning lifetime achievement awards at Brent Youth Oscars, engaging the local community and starting lots of new, innovative projects – if you are between 16 and 25 and would like to volunteer, or if you’re a creative person looking for the opportunity to get involved with supporting volunteering, we’d love to hear from you!

 Stay updated with our latest opportunities here and follow our up-to-the-minute tweets on Twitter.
 Brent Youth Volunteers is also on Flickr